bevrist/systems/containers/b-source/perforce/README.md

 - Configure the server name as `master`,
 - ensure that the server root is set to `/perforce-data`,
+- "Perforce Server case-sensitive" `n`,
-- and that the port is set to `1666`.
+- and that the port is set to `1666`,
 - also set up superuser credentials for your server during this step.

 uncomment `./perforce-data:/perforce-data` in docker-compose.yml